lnglaser/GA_Project-4_Megillah-story-writing-app_frontend/README.md

 ![Megillah CHD](https://drive.google.com/file/d/1m2FWitOL_njAoRzTOseJAOuTFeMazorm/view)
 ***
 ### ***Future Updates***
+- [ ] Implementing frontend user Features
+- [ ] Adding authentication for users
-- [ ] Restricting adding to thread based on contributor order
+- [ ] Restricting adding to thread based on contributor order (previous user must wait until new user adds, or a certain amount of time has passed)
-- [ ] Timing out edit function on entries
+- [ ] Timing out edit function on entries (edit function will be removed from scrolls/chapters after a certain amount of time)
-- [ ]
+- [ ] Allow users extra controls on threads they started (approving chapter additions, setting timers)
 - [ ]